 The other day I found myself visiting the northernmost corner of South Central on business.
 When I was done I decided not to hop on the next bus home, but rather to walk for at least a little bit.
 The rest of my day was wide open and it was pleasantly warm and sunny.
 I … Continue reading Urban Rambles: Walking South Central to Silver Lake

 So I'm slated to DJ at the Short Stop in Echo Park on 15 May, 2012 (this coming Tuesday unless you're pulling this from the archives).
 I'll be splitting the music slanging chores with Joe Skyward (Sky Cries Mary, The Posies, Sunny Day Real Estate, Jean Jacket Shotgun), Jimmy James and Greene Candy Machine.
 Of … Continue reading Your Tuesday night planned… Echo Park or Little Saigon — what’s it going to be?!

 As regular (and probably irregular) readers of Eric's Blog know, a big part of my focus is writing about the culture, character and history of the many diverse communities of Los Angeles and Orange Counties.
 Although so far there have been around 800 votes from readers, I thought it would be fun (and hopefully entertaining) to … Continue reading California Fool’s Gold — A Mideast Side Primer

-ANGELENO HEIGHTS Angeleno Heights is a neighborhood in Los Angeles' Mideast Side.
+ANGELENO HEIGHTS Angeleno Heights is a neighborhood in Mideast Los Angeles (or "MELA").
 After Bunker Hill (which is no longer suburban), Angeleno Heights is one of the city's oldest suburbs.
 After the Victorian homes of Bunker Hill were razed in the 1950s, Angeleno Heights became the largest concentration of Victorian homes, or "painted ladies" in … Continue reading California Fool’s Gold — Exploring Angeleno Heights